Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Staterooms on the Disney Wish

-Staterooms on the Disney Wish are elevated compared to the four original Disney cruise line ships.
+Staterooms on the Disney Wish are elevated compared to the four original Disney Cruise Line ships.
 Each room is themed after a Disney princess movie, like The Little Mermaid, Moana, or The Princess and the Frog.
 Cabins still have the split bathroom concept, though the shower and sink bathroom has a sliding glass door for the shower instead of a curtain.

 There are 1,254 staterooms, of which 1,133 are outside staterooms and 121 are inside staterooms.
 The Disney Wish has a 4,000 passenger capacity.